 - technical analysis;

 - competitive procurement of services;

 - regulatory approvals;

 - accounting and fiscal management;

-- contract maintenance:
+- contract maintenance;

 - communications:

-- program coordination; and - administrative support.
+- program coordination; and

+- administrative support.

-The Town intends to utilize the Consultant as the professional, technical, and legal consultant to operate the Program.
-The Consultant is a licensed broker of electricity in Massachusetts (EB-107).
-The Consultant has experience designing, implementing and administering opt-out municipal aggregation programs.
+The Town intends to utilize CPG as the professional, technical, and legal consultants to operate the Program.
+CPG is a licensed broker of electricity in Massachusetts (EB-107).
+CPG has experience designing, implementing and administering opt-out municipal aggregation programs.
+These programs include those currently in place in Ashland, Lanesborough, Lunenburg, and Marlborough.

-The Consultant will be responsible for monitoring all aspects of the Program and any resulting contractual agreements, including but not limited to: monitoring and reporting on compliance with all contract terms and conditions, resolution of contract issues, implementation of the optout process for consumers, participation in negotiations with NGRID, preparation of reports, as directed, and routine updates and attendance at meetings with the Town Manager and Board of Selectmen.
+CPG will be responsible for monitoring all aspects of the Program and any resulting contractual agreements, including but not limited to: monitoring and reporting on compliance with all contract terms and conditions, resolution of contract issues, implementation of the opt-out process for consumers, participation in negotiations with the Local Distributor, preparation of reports, as directed, and routine updates and attendance at meetings with the Town Administrator and Board of Selectmen.

-The Program has been developed on behalf of the Town by the Consultant with the support of technical consultants and legal counsel.
-Once a contract has been secured, the Consultant will administer the Program.
+The Program has been developed on behalf of the Town by CPG with the support of technical consultants and legal counsel.
+Once a contract has been secured, CPG will use technical consultants and legal counsel to administer the Program.

-The Consultant will undertake negotiations with Competitive Suppliers and provide representation at the state level, as needed, at the direction of the Town Manager and Board of Selectmen.
+CPG will undertake negotiations with Competitive Suppliers and provide representation at the state level, as needed, at the direction of the Town Administrator and Board of Selectmen.
 The terms and conditions of any contract may be subject to review by the Town Counsel, as well as by any outside legal counsel which may be selected by the Town, and may be further subject to the Town Counsel's approval as to legal form.